What is State Authorization?

 SARA is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state, thereby increasing educational opportunity and access.
 It protects students in other states by providing a process by which out-of-state distance learning students can have their complaints about substantive programmatic or institutional issues addressed.

 As a SARA participant, TCU is now authorized to offer its excellent online programs to a larger pool of potential students and current TCU students can take advantage of experiential learning opportunities in a larger number of locations.

 Limitations to SARA

 SARA has no effect on state licensing or certification requirements.
-SARA does not provide automatic permission for experiential learning placements in licensed professions – these often require additional approval from the applicable state board.
-Therefore, not all programs will offer experiential learning placements in every SARA member state.
+SARA does not provide automatic permission for educational activities associated with licensed professions – these often require additional approval from the applicable state board.
+Therefore, not all programs will be available in every SARA member state.